sebaseg-dev/oc_p9_billed_front/README.md

 ## 🏗 Project Structure & Setup

+### Branches

+This repo contains 2 branches:

+- `main`: contains the final code delivered
+- `bug-hunt-demo`: this branch, which is outdated on purpose, was used to demonstrate how I performed bug hunt in live during the project presentation

 ### Project architecture

 This project is the **frontend** connected to a **backend API** which must also be run locally.